patimejia/PyBluePrints/README.md

 # Project Scaffolds

-A Python-based generator for creating well-organized project structures using best practices, `unittest`, `pytest`, and the Python Standard Library.
+A Python-based project scaffolding tool for creating well-organized project structures using best practices, `fixture`, `pytest`, and the Python Standard Library.
 Supports basic, intermediate, and advanced folder configurations for maintainable projects.

 ## Why is File Structure Important?